The Proposed Amendments to California’s Employment Legislation Regarding Automated-Decision Systems

 Artificial intelligence is a machine learning system that can make predictions, recommendations, or decisions that influence real or virtual environments when given a set of human-defined objectives.
 Typically, the developer relies partly on the computer’s analysis of data to determine the criteria to use to make decisions.

-Machine learning is an application of artificial intelligence where a system can automatically learn and improve based on data or experience without the need for explicit programming.
+Machine learning is an application of artificial intelligence where a system can automatically learn and improve based on data or experience without the need for explicit programming, with systems learning from analysis and automatically applying it to future calculations or tasks.

 Using automated-decision systems to make decisions based on criminal history